hooverken/adventofcode-2021/Day 3/README.md

 Day 3's puzzles involve decoding input that comes in the form of binary strings like "001010110".
+The first part I was able to knock out pretty quickly (but not very elegantly) but the second part sent me back to the drawing board algorithm-wise but I finally got it working late on day 3.
+Whew!